lulu70/vegan-site/content/recipes/omelet-on-tortilla.md

 ## The vegan omelet

 Omelet is a dish that is normally made with beaten eggs, fried in a frying pan, and kept in the shape of the pan, usually a circle shape.
 For many people, it is considered the basic breakfast and there are many varieties to it.
-For vegan option omelet, I came across many versions, using all kinds of ingredients like lentils flour, tofu, silken tofu, and of course _the chickpea flour_, lately, new companies are popping up with vegan egg replacements that are ready to use products, these can also be used for a vegan omelet, a good example is <ExternalLink to="https://www.ju.st/en-us/products/consumer/egg/egg">JUST</ExternalLink>.
+For vegan option omelet, I came across many versions, using all kinds of ingredients like lentils flour, tofu, silken tofu, and of course _the chickpea flour_, lately, new companies are popping up with vegan egg replacements that are ready to use products, these can also be used for a vegan omelet, a good example is <Link to="https://www.ju.st/en-us/products/consumer/egg/egg">JUST</Link>.

 ## What is chickpea flour?